 Cheryl joined the Sewataro office team in 2010.
 Before Sewataro, she studied Psychology at Stonehill College and then went into accounting for 9 years.
 When her first child was born, Cheryl became a stay-at-home mom, which she continued through the childhood of her 3 children.
 She returned to the field of accounting in 2004.
 Cheryl’s role at Sewataro has grown over the years and she now manages the business office and handles camp enrollment.

-Cheryl lives in Hudson with her husband, daughter and 2 cats.
+Cheryl lives in Hudson with her husband, daughter and cat.
 She enjoys vacationing in New Hampshire, kayaking, reading and spending time with her family.
 Her favorite part of camp is watching the campers have fun!